EthanDenny/resume/index.md

 - Interned at Genoa Design as part of techNL’s High School Technology Internship Program
 - Spent time with several departments and learned about running a business in the shipbuilding sector
 - Developed a virtual training game with Tabletop Simulator which Genoa intended to implement as part of their onboarding process
+- Also spent time with the innovation team and built a prototype interface for visualizing connections between ship compartments
+- Technologies used: Tabletop Simulator, Python, PyVis

 ### Tim Hortons (Jun 2020 - Jan 2021)